Tight Lower Bounds and Improved Convergence in Performative Prediction: Performative Stability and RRM

-In the context of performative prediction, two primary frameworks are employed to address the challenge of shifting distributions due to the model's influence: Repeated Risk Minimization (RRM) and Repeated Gradient Descent (RGD). \\
+In the context of performative prediction, two primary frameworks are commonly used to address the challenge of shifting distributions due to the model's influence: Repeated Risk Minimization (RRM) and Repeated Gradient Descent (RGD).
+Throughout this paper, we focus on RRM.

-\textbf{Repeated Risk Minimization (RRM)} iteratively retrains the model on the distribution it induces until it converges to a performatively stable classifier.
-Formally, consider a model with parameters $\theta \in \Theta$, and a distribution $D(\theta)$ that depends on these parameters.
+RRM iteratively retrains the model on the distribution it induces until it converges to a performatively stable classifier.
+Formally, consider a model $f_\theta \in \mathcal{F}$ with parameters $\theta \in \Theta$, and a distribution $D(f_\theta)$ that depends on these parameters.
 The performative risk is defined as:

 where $\ell(f_\theta(x), y)$ is the loss function for a data point $z=(x,\,y)$.
 A classifier is performatively stable if it minimizes the performative risk on the distribution it induces:

 The RRM framework updates the model parameters by solving: